Solving PDEs on Unknown Manifolds with Machine Learning

-We compare the clock-time, RAM, and GPU memory consumption for DM and NN in Table~\ref{tab:clocktime}.
-We can see that the clock-time for pseudo-inverse of DM grows rapidly with the increasing $N$ while that of NN remains much smaller when $N< 80089$.
+We compare the clock-time and memory cost for DM and NN in Figure~\ref{fig:timemem}.
+The clock-time for pseudo-inverse of DM grows rapidly with the increasing $N$ while that of NN remains much smaller when $N< 80089$.
 The rapid increase of NN clock-time for the case $N=80089$ is attributed to the time consuming of the retrievals of the submatrix $\mathbf{L}_\text{sub}$ from $\mathbf{L}_\epsilon$.
+Memory in Figure~\ref{fig:memory} refers to the sum of GPU and RAM memory.
 When conducting pseudo-inverse of DM, the Matlab occupies RAM to load the full matrix and do the computation.
-The NN-based solver utilizes RAM to load the matrix and uses GPU memory for model training.
-From Table~\ref{tab:clocktime}, we see that the NN solver has larger memory consumption than DM when $N$ is small but the NN solver uses less memory than DM when $N$ is large.
-Since we set the batch size to be the total number of training points for all cases except $N=80089$, the memory consumption will significantly decrease if a mini-batch is used in Adam.
+The NN-based solver utilizes RAM to load the sparse matrix and uses GPU memory for model training.
+From Figure~\ref{fig:memory}, the NN solver has larger memory consumption than DM when $N$ is small but the NN solver uses less memory than DM when $N$ is large.
+Since we set the batch size to be the total number of training points for all cases except $N=80089$, the memory consumption will significantly decrease if a mini-batch is used in Adam. }